 I am a Professor in the Psychology Department at the State University of New York at New Paltz.
 I earned my Ph.D. in Industrial and Organizational Psychology from Bowling Green State University in 1998.

-My research and scholarly interests fall into two domains currently.
-First, I have spent much of my career studying quality of work life issues, such as overqualification, underemployment and marginalization.
-My work has appeared in a variety of journals, including Human Performance, Journal of Organizational Psychology, Journal of Occupational and Organizational Psychology, Organizational Research Methods and Teaching of Psychology.
+Finally, I spent much of my early career studying overqualification, underemployment and marginalization.
+My work on this topic has appeared in a variety of journals, including the Journal of Organizational Psychology, Journal of Occupational and Organizational Psychology.
 In 2011, I co-edited a book with Daniel Feldman (University of Georgia) entitled Underemployment: Psychological, Economic and Social Challenges.

 Publications in other areas of research have appeared in the journal Human Performance, Organizational Research Methods and Teaching of Psychology.

 I teach courses in introductory psychology, industrial-organizational (I-O) psychology, statistics, and seminars on gaming and positive psychology.